Purdue-CSUSB/CS-193-F2017/Labs/Lab1/README.md

 ----

-*If you find any bugs within the code or misspellings in the write-up, please email us at cs193-tas@cs.purdue.edu!*
+*If you find any bugs within the code or misspellings in the write-up, please email me at ssagheer@purdue.edu!*